 Here, you have a minimum amount fee and a set fee for declared value over $100 that can be negotiated.
 If you don’t like what your carrier is charging, or if they will not negotiate these terms, there’s always a third-party insurance company.
 Take U-Pic, for example.
 U-Pic claims to save you up to 85% on shipping insurance all while shipping with the same carrier.
 Let me repeat that: you ship with the same carrier for a fraction of the price.

 LARGE PACKAGE SURCHARGE

 A Large Package Surcharge will be applied when its length plus girth [(2 x width) + (2 x height)] combined exceeds 130 inches.
 Large Packages are subject to a minimum billable weight of 90 pounds.
-The set fee for large package surcharge is $57.50, but again, we have seen this negotiated down by 50%.
+The set fee for a large package surcharge is $105 to $130, but again, we have seen this negotiated down by 50%.